1.35.6 Property and Equipment Accounting

 Program Management and Review

-1. Program Reports - The IRS uses IFS as its official financial system of record and reports the historical cost, depreciation and net book value of property and equipment in its annual financial statements according to FASAB, OMB, and Treasury guidance.
+1. Program Reports - The IRS uses the Integrated Financial System (IFS) as its official financial system of record and reports the historical cost, depreciation and net book value of property and equipment in its annual financial statements according to FASAB, OMB, and Department of Treasury guidance.

 2. Program Effectiveness - The effectiveness is measured by ensuring that all asset classifications are valid and recorded timely at the appropriate thresholds.